Qiang-CU/Qiang-CU.github.io/_pages/index.md

   Harbin Institute of Technology

 ## Honors & Awards
+- CUHK Postgraduate Studentship, 2020-2024.
-- National Scholarship of HIT, 2019
+- National Scholarship of HIT, 2019.
 - Second Class Innovation Scholarship from the Ministry of Industry and Information Technology of China, 2019.
 - Outstanding graduates of Harbin Institute of Technology, 2020.